jungmyung-lee/lifestep-internship/project3/README.md

 ### EMG–Motion Synchronization and Visualization (Final Analysis Stage)

-These scripts represent the **final stage** of the pipeline, where processed EMG signals are synchronized with motion-capture data and visualized for biomechanical interpretation.
+These scripts represent the final stage of the pipeline, where processed EMG signals are synchronized with motion-capture data and visualized for biomechanical interpretation.

 - **emg_bar_trajectory_analysis.py**
-  Extracts and analyzes barbell marker trajectories to identify movement phases such as descent, bottom position, and ascent.
-This script provides the motion context required for EMG synchronization.
+  Visualizes the vertical (Z-axis) trajectory of a barbell marker together with preprocessed EMG signals, providing motion context for qualitative inspection of muscle activation patterns relative to movement.

 - **emg_bar_sync_plot.py**
   Synchronizes a single EMG envelope with the Z-axis trajectory of a barbell